Kate Petersen M.F.A.

 Kate Petersen

-Petersen has more than 10 years of strategic communications experience in climate science, health policy, and higher education.
-She studied English and the History of Science at Arizona State University and received her Master of Fine Arts in creative writing from the University of Minnesota.
-She is also a former Wallace Stegner Fellow and Jones lecturer in the creative writing program at Stanford University.
-Previously, Petersen was the Assistant Director of Communications and Outreach for the Center for Ecosystem Science and Society at Northern Arizona University, where she led the program’s science communications efforts.
-Her writing has appeared in publications including New York Times Magazine, The Arizona Republic, and Tin House.
+I have more than 10 years of strategic communications experience in climate science, health policy, and higher education.
+I studied English and the history of science at Arizona State University and received my Master of Fine Arts in creative writing from the University of Minnesota.
+I am also a former Wallace Stegner Fellow and Jones lecturer in the creative writing program at Stanford University.
+Previously, I worked at the Center for Ecosystem Science and Society at Northern Arizona University, where I led the program’s science communications efforts.
+My writing has appeared in publications including New York Times Magazine, The Arizona Republic, and Tin House.